DataDog/documentation/content/monitors/faq/how-can-i-export-alert-history.md

 disable_toc: true
 ---

-To gather an audit trail of all Monitor Alerts that have triggered during a specific period of time, reach out to your [Datadog monitor report page][1].
-This generates a CSV files for the past half year (182 days).
+To gather an audit trail of all Monitor Alerts that have triggered during a specific period of time, reach out on the [Datadog monitor report page][1].
+This generates a CSV for the past half year (182 days).

 **Note**: You need to be an Administrator of your organization to access this page.